xqwen/fmeqtl/README.md

-## FM-eQTL: FM-eQTL: Software Pipeline for Fine Mapping cis-eQTLs in Multiple Subgroups
+## FM-eQTL: Software Pipeline for Fine Mapping cis-eQTLs in Multiple Subgroups